avengers-p7/Avengers_P7_Documents/Application_CI/Implementation/GolangCI/Bug Analysis/Scripted Pipeline/Readme.md

-# Declarative Pipeline-Go Lang Bug Analysis
+# Scripted Pipeline-Go Lang Bug Analysis

 |   Author        |  Created on   |  Version   | Last updated by  | Last edited on |
 | --------------- | --------------| -----------|----------------- | -------------- |